How Do You Like Your Steak?

 With the electronics pulled mostly from an existing bot the wiring process was fast with the main challenge being routing wires between the two halves of the chassis.
 The rear channel was snug, but it wasn’t too difficult to pull the wires through with the assistance of some forceps and a bit of patience.

 Thanks go out to SendCutSend for making the weapon disks, steel chassis components, and spring steel cleats.
-The UHMW wheels and carbon fiber armor panels were made by CNCMadness.

 With all the pre-event goals met that leaves the final question: How did it do?